 - New bridge capacity projects as identified in the Bridge section of the CRTPA TIP;

-(PM 3) System Performance and Freight Movement/In May 2018, FDOT established statewide performance targets for the system performance measures.
-The CRTPA was required to set four-year targets for all three performance measures for Level of Travel Time Reliability (LOTTR) and Truck Travel Time Reliability index (TTTR) no later than November 14, 2018 and, on September 18, 2018, the CRTPA adopted the following statewide targets as adopted by FDOT thus agreeing to plan and program projects in the agency’s TIP that once implemented, are anticipated to make progress toward achieving the statewide targets.
+(PM 3) System Performance and Freight Movement/In December 2022, FDOT updated the 2 & 4 year statewide performance targets for the system performance measures.
+Relatedly, the CRTPA was required to set updated four-year targets for all three performance measures for Level of Travel Time Reliability (LOTTR) and Truck Travel Time Reliability index (TTTR) no later than June 14, 2023 and, on May 22, 2023, the CRTPA adopted the following statewide targets as adopted by FDOT thus agreeing to plan and program projects in the agency’s TIP that once implemented, are anticipated to make progress toward achieving the statewide targets.

 CRTPA Adopted System & Freight Performance Measures